(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 Where can I find pumpkin cookie cutters?

 I found these pumpkin cookie cutters on Amazon and I love them!
-They’re just a couple dollars and they work so well.
+They’re just a couple dollars and work so well.
 I used the smaller size (3 inch) pumpkin cookie cutter for these cookies!
 To make the pumpkin cookies jack-o’-lanterns, simply cut out eyes and a smile using a sharp paring knife.

 What ingredients will I need to make these jack-o’-lantern cookies?